What you should be aware of

 - Naphthalene is used in the production of phthalic anhydride and mothballs.
 Short term exposure through inhalation, ingestion, and the skin has been associated with hemolytic anemia, liver and neurological damage.
 Cataracts and retina damage have been reported due to long term exposure.
 The EPA has classified this as a possible human carcinogen.

-- Vinyl Chloride is a colorless flammable gas that is man-made and used in the making of PVC.
+- Vinyl Chloride is a colorless flammable gas that is artificial and used in the making of PVC.
 This includes pipes, wire and cable coatings, and packaging material.
 Breathing high levels of vinyl chloride can cause a person to feel dizzy or become sleepy.
 Long term exposure can cause nerve damage and it is also known as a carcinogen.

 - Xylene is a chemical found naturally in coal and petroleum.
 It can be found in items like paint, paint thinners and varnish.
 Long term exposure can cause a variety of issues including the brain and nervous system.